zaniacvids/SkyBerryMod/README.md

 You can craft a **Skyberry Bunch** by using a Green Skyberry, Blue Skyberry and Skyberry Stem.
 A Skyberry Bunch will give all three potion effects (jump boost, hunger, nausea) when eaten.

+**UPDATE**
+There is now a Sky Berry Zombie (a normal Zombie that has eaten a Sky Berry).
+This is just an extended Zombie that has a new texture, turning it blue with white shirt and blue pants.

 ##LICENSE

 The MIT License (MIT)